syncfusion-content/asp.netwebforms-docs/aspnet/Tab/Integration-with-other-controls.md

 ---
 layout: post
 title: Integration with other controls | Tab | ASP.NET | Syncfusion
-description: integration with other controls
+description: Learn here about integration with other controls in Syncfusion ASP.NET Web Forms Tab control, its elements, and more.
 platform: aspnet
 control: Tab
 documentation: ug